-Building heights may range between 60 and 150 feet.
-Proposals that include additional height must clearly demonstrate the additional benefits to the community.
-Development should also respect the low scale residential development of the Madison Park housing site.
+Building heights may range between 50 and 120 feet.
+Building heights should be thoughtfully designed to reinforce the surrounding physical characteristics, expressing the gateway location as well as recognizing the scale of the adjacent residential developments with taller heights located closest to Tremont Street.
+Proposals that include exceptionally taller height must clearly demonstrate the greater benefits to the community.

+Development should also respect the overall low scale Madison Park housing site and step down towards the property edge on Raynor Circle.

-Buildings should employ a variety of setbacks and building heights that create a volume that is articulated, varied and dynamic, responds to special views and corridors, reinforces existing street wall conditions, making certain the building fits well into its surrounding context.
-Massing should be modulated to reduce the appearance of size and provide permeable breaks for light, air, views and circulation.
-Massing and buildings should be carefully articulated to integrate new development into the surrounding neighborhood.
+A variety of setbacks and building heights should be employed to create volumes that are articulated, varied and dynamic, reinforcing special views and corridors and existing street wall conditions.
+Massing and buildings should be modulated to reduce the appearance of size and carefully articulated to fit well into the surrounding neighborhood and context.

-- 1. Proposed buildings shall front on Tremont Street and Melnea Cass Boulevard. - 2.
-Massing should be set back significantly from the Ruggles Street line to preserve the view corridor from the Ruggles Station to the steeple of the Saint Katharine Drexel Parish Center. - 3.
+- 1. Proposals should take a thoughtful approach towards frontage on Melnea Cass Boulevard, Tremont Street, and Raynor Circle. - 2.
+Taller massing should be located closest to Tremont Street given the adjacent third phase of the Whittier Housing Development.
+Lower scale massing should be considered for the portion of the site closest to the recent Madison Park building along Melnea Cass Boulevard. - 3.
 A proposal for a building that is taller than adjacent surrounding buildings should modulate and step massing so as to define a building height that is contextually appropriate with adjacent buildings. - 4.
-Configure massing so as to allow natural light down to the street and into open spaces that are internal and external to the building. - 5.
-Proposed interior program should be shaped to make use of natural light within the design of the building. - 6.
-Use the building's massing and articulation to break down the scale of the site and respect the surrounding character. - 7.
+Massing and buildings should provide permeable breaks for light, air, views and circulation. - 5.
+Configure massing so as to allow natural light down to the street and into open spaces that are internal and external to the building. - 6.
+Proposed interior program should be shaped to make use of natural light within the design of the building. - 7.
+Use the building's massing and articulation to break down the scale of the site and respect the surrounding character. - 8.
 A selected project may need to perform wind tunnel testing as part of the Article 80 Review process due to a building's height, relative height, or context.
 All projects should consider wind patterns at the surrounding pedestrian level while developing their proposals' massing.